Signatures of edge states in antiferromagnetic van der Waals Josephson junctions

 To conclude, we have implemented antiferromagnetic van der Waals Josephson junctions with \ch{NiPS3} barriers.
-We have found that transport is dominated by localized channels located at $n=2$ regions at the junction edges, whose formation we attribute to the interplay between the magnetic texture of \ch{NiPS3} and the superconducting correlations of the electrodes.
+We have found that transport is dominated by localized channels located at $n=2$ regions at the junction edges.
 While the discussion in the main text has focused on one device, in the Supplemental Material we include data of additional samples with behaviors consistent with $n = 2$, similar to device A, and $n = 1$.
-Our work contributes to the exploration of hybrid systems that combine superconducting correlations, spin texture and spin-orbit coupling, and establishes the vast, yet largely unexplored potential that superconductor/antiferromagnet hybrids based on van der Waals materials for the discovery of novel physical effects.
+Unlike previous works that have reported SQUID-like oscillations due to boundary states intrinsically present in the weak link, e.g., in topological \cite{hart_inducedHgTe_2014, Li_BiNW_2014, Murani_ballisticBi_2017, Chu_broad_Cd3As2_2023} or unconventional \cite{Le_NiTe2_2024} materials, or in domain walls in twisted bilayer graphene \cite{Barrier_SC_QHE_one-dimensional_graphene_2024}, the formation of localized channels in this work is attributed to the interplay between the magnetic texture of \ch{NiPS3} and the superconducting correlations of the electrodes.
+Our work thus contributes to the exploration of hybrid systems that combine superconducting correlations, spin texture and spin-orbit coupling, and establishes the vast, yet largely unexplored potential that superconductor/antiferromagnet hybrids based on van der Waals materials for the discovery of novel physical effects.
 Additionally, our demonstration of a SQUID device that is based on a single vdW junction and does not require any patterning steps for the definition of its geometry can have implications on the realization of SQUID magnetometers with high scalability and on the integration of SQUID devices into superconducting circuits.

 \textbf{ {Methods}}

 \textbf{Device fabrication: } The \ch{NbSe2/NiPS3/NbSe2} heterostructures in this work were assembled using standard dry-transfer techniques \cite{Castellanos-Gomez2014}.
 In short, flakes of \ch{NbSe2} and \ch{NiPS3} (HQ Graphene Inc.) were mechanically exfoliated from their respective bulk crystals onto PDMS stamps.
 Optical contrast was used to provide an estimation of the flake thickness, thus allowing us to select few-layer flakes for the preparation of heterostructures.
 By employing an optical microscope and a micro-manipulator, the selected flakes were aligned and brought into contact with bottom Cr/Au (2.5\,nm/30\,nm) electrodes, which were pre-fabricated on undoped \ch{Si/SiO2} substrates.
 The PDMS stamp was then slowly peeled off, leaving the flake deposited on the substrate.
 The cleaved surfaces of the crystals create a contact by means of vdW interaction.
 To prevent sample degradation under ambient conditions, we have capped our \ch{NbSe2/NiPS3/NbSe2} heterostructures with a top hexagonal boron nitride (hBN) layer.
 The entire process above is carried out at room temperature.
 Samples were either prepared inside a glovebox filled with nitrogen gas, including device A discussed in the main text, or in air.
 Data for additional samples can be found in the Supplemental Material.